 This Plan is intended to be, and has been since its establishment, a church plan within the meaning of Internal Revenue Code Section 414(e) and ERISA Section 3(33).
-The Seventh-day Adventist Organizations of the North American Division of the Seventh-day Adventist Church established this Plan for its participating employers for their eligible employees (and employees' dependents) in order to fulfill a key tenet of the Seventh-day Adventist Church (the "Church") in furthering the healing ministry of Jesus and, through his love and healing power, promoting prevention, whole-person care, and physical, mental, and spiritual health.
+The North American Division of Seventh-day Adventists established this Plan for its participating employers, which are Seventh-day Adventist Organizations of the North American Division of Seventh-day Adventists, for their eligible employees (and employees' dependents) in order to fulfill a key tenet of the Seventh-day Adventist Church (the "Church") in furthering the healing ministry of Jesus and, through his love and healing power, promoting prevention, whole-person care, and physical, mental, and spiritual health.
 As a church plan, the Plan is exempt from ERISA and is subject to the Church Plan Parity and Entanglement Prevention Act of 1999.